Close friends and family have bid farewell to Dame Deborah James during an intimate private service in west London.

 What symptoms did she have?

-Deborah said that her symptoms began with weight loss, passing blood, going to the toilet more regularly than normal, and feeling tired.
+Dame Deborah said her symptoms began with weight loss, passing blood, going to the toilet more regularly than normal, and feeling tired.
 She sought medical advice after admitting she had a “sixth sense” that something was wrong.

 The NHS says that symptoms of bowel cancer can be subtle and do not necessarily make you feel ill.